Winterfold House

-Winterfold House is one of the few private country properties to be designed by London architect Edward Blakeway I'Anson, F.R.I.B.A., M.A.
+Winterfold House, between Cranleigh and Peaslake, is one of the few private country properties to be designed by London architect Edward Blakeway I'Anson, F.R.I.B.A., M.A.
 Cantab of St Laurence Pountney Hill, E.C.
 He was the elder son of Edward I'Anson JP, born in London and educated at Cheltenham College and Cambridge University.
 He followed his father's profession and was architect and surveyor to St Bartholomew's Hospital in London.
 The Architect’s practice continued by him was one of the oldest established in the country, and many of the finest buildings in the City of London including the new Corn Exchange in Mark Lane, London are of his design.
 He was Master of the Worshipful Company of Merchant Taylors in 1908.
 In partnership with his father Edward I'Anson they had earlier made a successful major refurbishment to Fetcham Park House Surrey.

 Location and estate

 The estate covers around 212 acres, situated in the Surrey hills, close to the village of Cranleigh north east along Barhatch Lane.
 Rising to about 700 ft. above the sea in Winterfold Hill, part of the great stretch of the heath and fir upland called Hurt Wood adjoining Blackheath to the north, and eastward rising still higher in Ewhurst, Holmbury, and Leith Hills, in Ewhurst, Ockley, and Wotton respectively.
 Holmbury Hill and Pitch Hill, known collectively as The Hurtwood, are known for their abundant bilberries.
 These blueberry like fruits are known locally as 'Hurts' hence the name of the woods.